FNB Corporation: History

-Current Chief Executive Officer Vincent J. Delie, Jr., joined the bank in 2005 as president of the Pittsburgh Region.
+Current chief executive officer Vincent J. Delie, Jr., joined the bank in 2005 as president of the Pittsburgh Region.
 Since then, the company has shown tremendous growth, both organically and through a series of major mergers.

-As of 2017, FNB is the second largest bank based in Pennsylvania measured by assets.
+As of 2017, FNB is the second-largest bank based in Pennsylvania, measured by assets.

 Facilities

 In July 2014, FNB announced that Pittsburgh had officially been named the corporation's headquarters.
 FNB's growth in Pittsburgh has expanded from a single banking office in 1997 to nearly 100 locations and a top three retail deposit market share today.

 In May 2017, FNB announced its regional headquarters would locate in a 22-story building in Raleigh to be called FNB Tower.
 Groundbreaking took place in December 2017, and the building opened in December 2019.

-In March 2018, FNB announced it would anchor a 31-story tower in Charlotte to serve as its regional headquarters.
+In March 2018, FNB announced it would anchor a 31-story tower in Charlotte to serve as its regional headquarters named FNB Tower Charlotte.
 The building was completed and opened in July 2021.

-In December 2019, FNB announced it would move its current corporate headquarters operation in the Pittsburgh North Shore to a new 26-story building in downtown Pittsburgh called FNB Financial Center.
+In December 2019, FNB announced it would move its current corporate headquarters operation in the Pittsburgh North Shore to a new 26-story building in downtown Pittsburgh's Hill District.
 FNB, the Pittsburgh Penguins, Clay Cove Capital and The Buccini/Pollin Group broke ground on the project on September 1, 2021.
+FNB moved into FNB Financial Center in November 2024 and celebrated the grand opening in February 2025.

 Acquisitions

 FNB has acquired many other companies during its long life.
-Some recent are listed below.
+Some recent examples are listed below:

 In 2012, FNB acquired Parkvale Savings Bank, which was based in Monroeville.

 In 2015, FNB acquired Metro Bank (formerly Commerce Bank) of Harrisburg.

 In 2016, FNB agreed to a $1.4 billion deal with Yadkin Financial of Raleigh, North Carolina, the largest deal in the company's history, giving FNB 98 branches in North Carolina.
 The merger was completed on March 11, 2017.

 In 2021, it acquired Howard Bancorp (Howard Bank) of Maryland, and the acquisition was completed on January 22, 2022.

 In June 2022, FNB announced the purchase of UB Bancorp of Greenville, North Carolina, with $1.2 billion in assets and 15 Union Bank branches, for stock valued at $117 million.
 The deal was completed December 12.